AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/attributed-opportunity-dashboard.md

 ---
-description: Attributed Opportunity Dashboard - [!DNL Marketo Measure] - Product
+description: "Covers the Attributed Opportunity dashboard that shows opportunity amounts and counts by channel subchannel and campaign over time"
 title: Attributed Opportunity Dashboard
 feature: Reporting
 exl-id: b98cc45a-9483-42a5-8b75-b235273f867b
+hidefromtoc: yes
 ---
 # Attributed Opportunity Dashboard {#attributed-opportunity-dashboard}

 The Attributed Opportunity Dashboard provides a comprehensive view of how marketing efforts contribute to both nascent and mature pipeline opportunities.
 Delve into the details of every open and closed opportunity attributable to your strategies, with the flexibility to filter by opportunity stage, underscoring the full scope of marketing's influence beyond closed deals.